 The New Zealand Cider Festival, Nelson

-The New Zealand Cider Festival is back for its third year on November 3rd in Nelson, hot on the heels of a sold-out event in 2017.
-This year the organisers of the festival will showcase over 80 New Zealand cider varieties from all over the country.
-Set in the historic village of Founders Heritage Park in Nelson the Cider Festival is a celebration of diversity – whether that’s ingredients, producers and consumers – there’ll be a chance to sample both traditional and ‘new world’ varieties in a relaxed festival environment.
+Heaven for cider sippers, Nelson’s fertile fruitful orchards produce over 60% of New Zealand’s cider so where better spot to sample the brew.
+The fourth edition of the New Zealand Cider Festival will showcase 80+ cider varieties from around NZ.
+Set in the historic village of Founders Heritage Park in Nelson the Cider Festival is a celebration of diversity – whether that’s ingredients, producers and consumers – and there’ll be a chance to sample both traditional and ‘new world’ varieties in a relaxed festival environment.

 New Zealand Cider Festival